 She was named the 2021 Charles M. Hewitt Master Teacher by the Academy of Legal Studies in Business (ALSB), the international organization of law professors who teach in business schools.
 She twice won the Zicklin School of Business Teaching Excellence Award.

+She received her B.A., cum laude from the University of Pennsylvania and her J.D. from the Columbia University School of Law.
 Prior to joining the faculty at Baruch, Professor Kaminer worked as an attorney at IBM and at a national civil rights organization.
-She is a certified mediator and serves as an arbitrator for FINRA (Financial Industry Regulatory Authority).
+She is a certified mediator and has served as an arbitrator for FINRA (Financial Industry Regulatory Authority).

 Zicklin School of Business Teaching Excellence Award, 2000, 2009.

 Zicklin Summer Research Award, 2004, 2005, 2006, 2007, 2008, 2010, 2016